DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-01-01-error_coefficientes.md

 ---
 author_profile: false
 categories:
   - Statistics
 classes: wide
 date: '2023-01-01'
-excerpt: Delve into how multiple linear regression and binary logistic regression handle errors.
-Learn about explicit and implicit error terms and their impact on model performance.
+excerpt: "Delve into how multiple linear regression and binary logistic regression handle errors.
+Learn about explicit and implicit error terms and their impact on model performance."
 header:
   image: /assets/images/data_science_1.jpg
   overlay_image: /assets/images/data_science_1.jpg
   show_overlay_excerpt: false
   teaser: /assets/images/data_science_1.jpg
 keywords:
   - error terms
   - multiple linear regression
   - binary logistic regression
   - regression model errors
   - statistical model accuracy
   - error handling in regression
   - regression model performance
   - implicit error terms
   - explicit error terms
   - residuals in regression
   - error analysis in statistics
   - predictive model accuracy
   - linear vs logistic regression errors
-seo_description: Explore the differences in error handling between multiple linear regression and binary logistic regression.
-Understand the explicit and implicit roles of error terms in these statistical models.
+seo_description: "Explore the differences in error handling between multiple linear regression and binary logistic regression.
+Understand the explicit and implicit roles of error terms in these statistical models."
-seo_title: 'Error Terms in Regression Models: Linear vs. Logistic Regression'
+seo_title: "Error Terms in Regression Models: Linear vs. Logistic Regression"
 tags:
   - Regression Models
   - Error Terms
-title: The Role of Error Terms in Multiple Linear Regression and Binary Logistic Regression
+title: "The Role of Error Terms in Multiple Linear Regression and Binary Logistic Regression"
 ---

 At first glance, multiple linear regression and binary logistic regression appear similar—they both model relationships between one or more predictor variables and an outcome variable.
 However, a closer examination reveals fundamental differences, particularly in how these models handle errors.
 This distinction arises from the nature of the models, their assumptions, and their objectives.